slimndap/jeero/readme.txt

 == Upgrade Notice ==

+= 1.29.3 =
+* Improved detection of malfunctioning WP-Cron.

 = 1.29 =
 * The Events Calendar no longer imports a dummy end time if the ticketing solution does not provide one.